Gartner Publishes 2013 Magic Quadrant for SIEM

 Gartner Publishes 2013 Magic Quadrant for Security Information and Event Management (SIEM)

 Just as surely as spring has established a foothold on Cape Cod, the SIEM Magic Quadrant for 2013 has published.
-The news is out, and IBM Security has improved our position as a Leader in the 2013 Magic Quadrant for SIEM (Security Information and Event Management) again — marking the 5th year in a row that IBM Security/Q1 Labs has achieved this leadership position.
+The news is out, and IBM Security has improved our position as a Leader in the 2013 Magic Quadrant for SIEM (Security Information and Event Management) [UPDATE: Links to 2014 Magic Quadrant that is now available] again — marking the 5th year in a row that IBM Security/Q1 Labs has achieved this leadership position.
 For the first time, IBM/Q1 Labs is in the top position in the SIEM MQ.

 IBM/Q1 Labs also received outstanding scores and improved standings in the 2013 SIEM Critical Capabilities report, which provides numerical ratings of vendors by capability and use case.